-The latest creating from Desktime.
+The latest creation from Desktime.
 Deskpass is a simple-to-use subscription-based service that provides access to more than 25 different coworking spaces in the Chicagoland area, in real time via an iOS app.

 Deskpass was designed in response to the ever-changing professional workplace, including the common remote working trend.
 It is especially well suited for startup companies, creative and educational freelancers, on-the-road sales executives, remote workers and resourceful, imaginative companies, such as Leo Burnett and Basecamp that have secured memberships, looking to provide staff with alternative workspaces.